Robust Queueing for Single-Server Queues with Abandonment: A Refined Robust Queueing Algorithm

+Proposition~\ref{prop:palm_optimizer_scales} is not used to prove the two RQ limits.
+It instead verifies, on the localized horizon ranges in their proofs, that the omitted net-input term $\mu^{-1}\E[\delta_\alpha(s)]$ is of smaller order than the scaled workload.

-\subsection{Calibration of the Parameter \texorpdfstring{$b$}{b}}
+\subsubsection{Calibration of the Parameter \texorpdfstring{$b$}{b}}

-In the underloaded regime of Theorem \ref{thm:HT_limit}, setting $b=\sqrt{2}$ recovers the original RQ algorithm.
-Moreover, by Corollary \ref{Cor:RQ_UL}, the refined RQ algorithm is exact in the underloaded case.
-In the overloaded regime of Theorem \ref{thm:HT_limit}, the value of $b$ is immaterial, and Lemma \ref{lm:crude_est} implies that the refined RQ algorithm is exact in the overloaded case as well.
+In the underloaded regime of Theorem~\ref{Thm:RQ_refined_HT}, setting $b=\sqrt{2}$ recovers the original RQ algorithm in \cite{whitt2018using}.
+In the overloaded regime of Theorem~\ref{Thm:RQ_refined_HT}, the value of $b$ is immaterial.

 The remaining challenge is the critically loaded case.
-Due to the additional term $w_{\tilde{c},k}(\tau u)$, the equation in \eqref{eq:RQ_HT_equation_general} cannot be solved explicitly without a closed-form expression for $w_{c,k}$.
-We therefore calibrate $b$ numerically by matching the exact heavy-traffic limits in \eqref{eq:HT_exact} to the RQ heavy-traffic limit $\hat Z_{\text{RQ},b}$.
-Specifically, we consider the $M/M/1+M$ model when $k=1$ and the $M/M/1+E_k$ model when $k>1$, where $E_k$ denotes the Erlang distribution with shape parameter $k$ and mean $1$.
+In the critically loaded case $\gamma=h$, the limit index is $\tilde c_\gamma=c(c_x^2/(2\mu))^{-k/(k+1)}\beta^{-1/(k+1)}$.
+Because of the scale-dependent factor $w_{\tilde c_\gamma,k}(\tau u)$, the fixed-point equation in \eqref{eq:RQ_HT_equation_general} does not yield a closed-form calibration of $b$.
+We therefore calibrate $b$ numerically by matching the exact stochastic heavy-traffic limit in \eqref{eq:HT_exact} with the heavy-traffic limit of the refined RQ approximation in \eqref{eq:RQ_HT_equation_general}.
+Specifically, we use the $M/M/1{+}M$ model for $k=1$ and the $M/M/1{+}E_k$ model for $k>1$.
+This gives a calibrated value of $b$ for each pair $(k,\tilde c_\gamma)$.

+In the numerical experiments, we precompute a table of calibrated $b$ values over the required values of $k$ and over a discrete calibration grid for the normalized load index.
+For a given stochastic model, we determine $k$ from the patience distribution as the order of the first nonzero derivative at the origin and compute the finite-instance index $\tilde c_\alpha$ from \eqref{eq:ctilde_alpha}, using $\rho=\lambda/\mu$.
+We then interpolate the precomputed table in $\tilde c_\alpha$ for each $k$ to obtain the calibrated value of $b$ used in \eqref{eq:RQ_ab_2}.